 How to participate in an IPO

-Before you can participate in an IPO, you must first meet your brokerage firm's eligibility requirements.
-In addition, you must meet Financial Industry Regulatory Authority (FINRA) requirements, which generally can be accomplished by answering a series of questions asked by your brokerage firm.
+In addition to meeting your brokerage firm's eligibility requirements, you must meet Financial Industry Regulatory Authority (FINRA) requirements.
+Typically this can be accomplished by answering a series of questions asked by your brokerage firm.

-Assuming you meet FINRA's and your brokerage firm's requirements, your next step is to review the preliminary prospectus of the offering to understand the risks involved.
+Assuming you meet FINRA's and your brokerage firm's requirements, review the preliminary prospectus of the offering to understand the risks involved.
 When you've decided to request to purchase shares in the offering, your next step is to let the firm know the number of shares you want by entering an indication of interest.
 Keep in mind that submitting an indication of interest does not guarantee that you’ll be allocated any shares in the offering.

 Your indication of interest tells your brokerage firm the maximum number of shares you are interested in purchasing.
 Requesting a large number of shares doesn't improve your odds of receiving an allocation, so it's best to enter the amount of shares you are comfortable owning.
 Very few firms use pro-ration as a means of allocating stock, so there's no need to enter 1,000 shares if you really only want 100.
 Your indication of interest quantity only assists with determining the maximum amount of shares you can be allocated.

-After you submit an indication of interest, you will receive a notification that the offering has been declared effective and has been priced on the evening of pricing.
+After you submit an indication of interest, if accepted, you will receive a notification that the offering has been declared effective and has been priced on the evening of pricing.
 To have an opportunity to purchase shares, you must confirm your indication of interest by a stated deadline.
 By confirming your indication of interest, you are essentially turning your indication of interest into an order to buy shares.